 For those who prefer slightly more home comforts, a lot of the Parks have guesthouses and offer the chance to sample regional Spanish cuisine.

 Featured Tours: Birdwatching in Doñana Trip – Sierra Magina Golden Eagle Birding Tour, Jaén – Albufera des Grau Birdwatching Trip, Menorca – Birding in Serranía de Ronda & Grazalema – Butterflies of Asturias Trip

 For Culture Vultures

-You may choose Spain as a top destination for wildlife watching, but you can’t ignore the rich historical and cultural experiences you can also have on a vacation here.
+You may choose Spain as a top destination for wildlife watching, but you can’t ignore the rich historical and cultural experiences you can also have on a holiday here.
 It is the perfect place to combine birdwatching and gastronomy in one enjoyable vacation, for instance.
-Or organize a day trip to a photo hide for one member of the family while the others take in a grand palace or a magnificent cathedral.
+Or organise a day trip to a photo hide for one member of the family while the others take in a grand palace or a magnificent cathedral.

 Photo credit: Valery Egorov, Shutterstock.com, Sagrada Família, Barcelona, Spain

 The major cities of Madrid, Barcelona, Seville, Valencia and Zaragoza are full of interesting architecture and important international art galleries and museums.
-Just strolling around the streets soaking up the atmosphere of these vibrant European centers is mind enhancing.
+Just strolling around the streets soaking up the atmosphere of these vibrant European centres is mind enhancing.

 Venture out of the cities and each of the regions has its own unique character and tradition, moulded by its location and history.
 From Galicia, Aragon and Navarre in the north to Andalucía and Murcia in the south, the way people speak, what they eat, their buildings, music and dance are all particular to their area.